MeerMusik/LinuxScripts/UPP/UPPRequiredLibraries.md

 !!!
 ONLY THE MANJARO SECTION HAS BEEN PORTED AND TESTED YET !!!
 !!!
 YOU ALSO NEED TO ENABLE THE ARCH USER REPOSITORIES WHEN USING A ARCH BASED DISTRIBUTION !!!

+!!!
+THE DEBIAN PART IS PROPABLY INCOMPLETE!
+I AM NOT SURE IF XDOTOOL IS AVAILABLE AS A X86 VARIANT !!!

 1. [InstallRequired32BitLibs.sh](UPP/Extras/InstallRequired32BitLibs.sh) !!
 Not guaranteed to be up2date !!
 2. You can get the latest Version of the Install Script by downloading the latest Ultimate++ .tar.xz Archive for Linux: [UPP Downloads](https://www.ultimatepp.org/www$uppweb$download$en-us.html)